asuc-octo/berkeleytime/setup.md

 To run Berkeleytime, make sure this repo is clone.
 From the top level, first download the development Postgres data with `make init`.
 This will create a folder `build/postgres-data`.
 Don't try to push it to Github - its a local copy of the production data.
+Note: If you recieve the error `make: wget: No such file or directory`, make sure you have `wget` installed.

 To boot the services, run `make up`.
 This will boot 3 containers (redis, postgres, Django).
 Wait for both Postgres and Django to be running before you proceed.
 Django will say